brewski82/pghops/README.md

 ## Best Practices

 ### Directory layout for your sql code
-We recommend following the same layout as pgAdmin.
+I recommend following the same layout as pgAdmin.
 For example, if you have a database named dba, one possibility is:
 ```
 ├── dba